saidaLachgar/hta/assets/README.md

 ## ROLES management
 https://dev.to/sebastiandg7/how-do-you-handle-role-permissions-updates-with-jwt-3778

-How to grant access in front?
+- **How to grant access in front?**
-    on login get user role from token which can be only (super_admin,admin,user) send a new request to get the user's groupe ( using find by name ) store groupe in local storage
+    - on login get user role from token which can be only (super_admin,admin,user)
+    - send a new request to get the user's groupe ( using find by name )
+    - store groupe in local storage
-        use ng guard to tell if a route can be accessed or not you should add a validation foreach item in the menu if it can be accessed or not How to grant api by role dynamically? in the api u can do something like (user.groupe.roles as json) contains current entity also current method (add,delete....)
+        - use ng guard to tell if a route can be accessed or not
+        - you should add a validation foreach item in the menu if it can be accessed or not
+- **How to grant api by role dynamically?**
+    - in the api u can do something like (user.groupe.roles as json) contains current entity also current method (add,delete....)
-How to update stored roles for each user :
+- **How to update stored roles for each user :**
-    set authz for each REST api in backend if gets an authz error (in front interceptor)
+    - set authz for each REST api in backend
+    - if gets an authz error (in front interceptor)
-        -> refresh the user's token (which will get a new roles to the front) -> refresh page
+        - refresh the user's token (which will get a new roles to the front)
+        - refresh page
-        -> show a toast of something went wrong
+        - show a toast of something went wrong

-The changes may tak a while to be effected
+The changes may tak a while to be effected<br>
 For having the permission changes immediately reflected, the user should logout and re-authenticate, otherwise the changes will be effected when the user is Unauthorized or denied from accessing an interface or when it session end which will take approximately one hour
+<br><br>
 https://nehalist.io/logging-events-to-database-in-symfony/
-07:58 x download monolog bundel
+- 07:58 x download monolog bundel
-09:10 x create monolog.yml file config > package
+- 09:10 x create monolog.yml file config > package
-12:52 x create Monolog handler php src > utlity
+- 12:52 x create Monolog handler php src > utlity
-15:26 x create new entity log
+- 15:26 x create new entity log
-15:45 : update services.yaml > config
+- 15:45 : update services.yaml > config
-01:40 : create dbprocessor > utillity
+- 01:40 : create dbprocessor > utillity